RibbonCommunications/webrtc-hid-sdk/README.md

 ### Call Reject

+An incoming ringing call may be rejected on the device, regardless of whether the device is active on another call or not.
 Rejecting an incoming call can be accomplished by:

 #### Jabra Engage 65
 - pressing the red Call End button on the base